Warm Home Discount Scheme 2017/2018

-If you qualify for payments under the Warm Home Discount Scheme and switch to an energy supplier that does not participate in the Scheme, then you will lose your entitlement.
-If this applies to you, or is likely to apply to you, then please read this first before switching so that you are aware of how it may affect you.
+Please note that, if you qualify for payments under the Warm Home Discount Scheme and switch to an energy supplier that does not participate in the Scheme, then you will lose your entitlement.

 What is the Warm Home Discount Scheme?

-The Warm Home Discount (WHD) scheme came into operation on 1 April 2011 and requires domestic energy suppliers to provide approximately £1.1 billion of direct and indirect support arrangements to fuel poor customers over a number of years.
-It was initially supposed to run until March 2015 but now has been extended until March 2017.
+The Warm Home Discount (WHD) scheme came into operation on 1 April 2011 and requires domestic energy suppliers to provide in excess of £1 billion of direct and indirect support to fuel poor customers over a number of years.
+It was initially supposed to run until March 2015 but now has been extended until at least March 2018.